ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 > **Warning**: This only works smoothly with a Unix machine (macOS or Linux
 > variants).
 Windows users may be in for more pain than expected.

-## 1: Install ngrok
+## 1: Install a tunnel

 Slack requires that all webhooks are passed through HTTPS.
 This is rather inconvenient if you just want to test while running on your local computer.
+There are several ways to get around this.

+### Ngrok

-Luckily, we have ngrok, a forwarding service that hosts a public HTTPS URL that passes to your local computer.
+Ngrok is a forwarding service that hosts a public HTTPS URL that passes to your local computer.
 Sign up for ngrok and download it [here][download-ngrok].